COVESA/dlt-daemon/doc/dlt_design_specification.md

 Following things occur for the received DLT user messages:

 - **DLT_USER_MESSAGE_REGISTER_APPLICATION**
   - Add all information about application to a local application array (dynamically growing in a predefined step size (DLT_DAEMON_APPL_ALLOC_SIZE, typically 500)).
 The array is always being kept sorted (via qsort()).
 Finding entries in this array is done by a binary search (via bsearch()).
-  - Open named pipe to DLT application using the DLT user library with process id <PID>.
-The name of the pipe is /tmp/dlt<PID>
+  - Open named pipe (or Unix socket IPC if specified) to DLT application using the DLT user library with process id <PID>.
+The name of the pipe (or Unix socket IPC) is /tmp/dlt<PID>
 - **DLT_USER_MESSAGE_UNREGISTER_APPLICATION**
   - Remove all information about this application from local application array, and remove all information of all contexts belonging to this application from local context array.
 The arrays are always being kept sorted, without empty entries in between.
 Dynamically shrinking of this array is NOT implemented.
 - **DLT_USER_MESSAGE_REGISTER_CONTEXT**
   - Add all information about context to local context array (dynamically growing in a predefined step size (DLT_DAEMON_CONTEXT_ALLOC_SIZE, typically 1000)).
   The array is always being kept sorted (via qsort()).
 Finding entries in this array is done by a binary search (via bsearch()).
   - Send log level and trace status to DLT user library for this context.
   Therefore, the DLT_USER_MESSAGE_LOG_LEVEL is used.
-  - Create and send DLT control message response "get log info" for this application and context to all connected DLT clients, if requested (-r option during startup of DLT daemon).
 - **DLT_USER_MESSAGE_UNREGISTER_CONTEXT**
   - Remove all information about this context from local context array.
 The array is always being kept sorted, without empty entries in between.
 Dynamically shrinking of this array is NOT implemented.
 - **DLT_USER_MESSAGE_OVERFLOW**
   - Set internal flag for overflow.
   - Create and send DLT control message response overflow to all connected TCP connections, and optionally to serial device, if connected.
 If the message was sent, reset the internal flag for overflow.
 - **DLT_USER_MESSAGE_LOG**
   - Overwrite ECU id, if requested
   - Set storage header